arangodb/docs/3.10/appendix-deprecated.md

   - `arangodb::GRAPH_RADIUS`
   - `arangodb::GRAPH_DIAMETER`

-- **Specialized index creation JavaScript methods**: The following JavaScript methods for creating indexes from the ArangoShell (_arangosh_) or from within Foxx are
+- **Specialized index creation methods in JavaScript API**:
-  deprecated:
+  The following JavaScript methods for creating indexes from the ArangoShell (_arangosh_) or from within Foxx are deprecated:
   - `collection.ensureHashIndex(...)`
   - `collection.ensureUniqueConstraint(...)`
   - `collection.ensureSkiplist(...)`